UWPCE-PythonCert/PythonCertDevel/source/exercises/html_renderer.rst

 Now it gets fun!

-Now that you have multipel types of elements, it's worth looking a bit at how html works.
+Now that you have multiple types of elements, it's worth looking a bit at how html works.
 A given element can hold text, but it can *also* hold other elements.
 So we need to update our ``Element`` classes to support that.

 Extend the ``Element.render()`` method so that it can render other elements inside the tag in addition to strings.
 A recursion-like approach should do it. i.e. it can call the ``render()`` method of the elements it contains.